Cisco-Talos/snort-faq/Rules/Why-are-rules-commented-out.md

 	-  SQL Injection rules
 	-  Blacklist rules
 	-  App-detect rules

+4. The fourth, max-detect, means "Maximum Detection".
+Generally used for testing, and has very specific criteria.
+	- CVSS Score of 7.5 or greater
+	- Age of the vulnerability is 2005 or greater
+	- MALWARE-CNC Rules
+	- Exploit-Kit

 The last state is "in no policies".
 This means that we insist that you look through these by product name or CVE in order to turn them on.
 These may not have a fast content match, could be false positive prone, or the vulnerability it is covering is not in a very prevalent piece of software.